bhupeshv04/angular-assesment-project/README.md

       i)Widget 1 has a text box to enter any text and a button "Click Display". ii) On Clicking the button the text entered in Widget1 is displayed in Widget2.

-3. SnapShot Testing has been done for Employee.Component.
+4. SnapShot Testing has been done for Employee.Component.
+So the two SnapShot testing validate the employee Code.

+5. SnapShot Testing has been done for Employee Service.
 So the two SnapShot testing validate the employee Code.